thias/glim/README.md

 If you have other exotic GRUB errors, such as garbage text read instead of the configuration directives, try re-formatting your USB memory.
 I've seen weird things happen...
+If grub-install exits with `grub-install: warning: Attempting to install GRUB to a disk with multiple partition labels.
+This is not supported yet..`, use gdisk to [remove GPT partition labels](https://unix.stackexchange.com/a/202752) from the USB memory.

 ---
 Copyleft 2012-2013 Matthias Saou http://matthias.saou.eu/